Source: United Nations Photo. Universal Declaration of Human Rights, 01 November 1949

 Beginning in the early 1980’s, the KCTFHR and the broader community faced dangerous actions undertaken by members of the neo-Nazis and their allies that involved murder, attempted murder, bombings including the home of the KCTFHR Board president, armored car robberies, counterfeiting currency, physical assaults, wide-distribution of hate materials, an annual April skinhead conference at the neo-Nazi compound as well as an annual July Aryan Nations World Congress at the Aryan Nations’ Compound.

-The human rights collection documents the successful story of how the Kootenai County Task Force on Human Relations grew into an effective civil rights/human rights force not only in the region but nationally as well.
+The human rights digital collection documents the successful story of how the Kootenai County Task Force on Human Relations grew into an effective civil rights/human rights force not only in the region but nationally as well.

 Although the KCTFHR was established as a counter movement to the new neo-Nazi threat, it was not long until the human rights group took on a three-part mission: First, the Board developed a legal mechanism to counter the dangerous hate activities and crimes through providing support for the victims.
 Second, the organization begin assisting individuals that faced discrimination in housing, employment or public accommodations.
 Third, an educational component was developed to promote educational programs and events around diversity and social justice.

-To assist you in your review of the human rights collection, there are a number of specific categories that can serve as a useful index directing you to the area of your interest:
+To assist you in your review of the digital human rights collection, there are a number of specific categories that can serve as a useful index directing you to the area of your interest:

 Listed below are references to articles, publications and videos by authors and producers that have covered the work of the KCTFHR: